 Stepping outside of my comfort zone, I’ll keep things (well, me) sane with well-acquainted flavours, warming soups and stews, simple breakfasts, hot coffee (so much coffee) and many humble salads.
 I’m craving unwavering, nourishing comfort food cuisine, and this fall salad recipe fits the bill nicely.

-Waldorf Broccoli Salad with Apples, Cabbage, Walnuts & Yogurt Dressing
+Waldorf Broccoli Salad with Apples, Cabbage, Walnuts, and Yogurt Dressing

 Classic waldorf flavours of apple, toasted walnuts and dried fruit come to life when combined with crunchy cabbage, steamed broccoli florets and diced, crunchy broccoli stems in place of the traditional celery.
 Instead of mayonnaise, yogurt, extra-virgin olive oil, lemon juice and honey make this lighter, brighter and healthier.
 This slaw meets salad is the ultimate early-fall side dish.